Migrant Health

 Subgroup Co-Coordinators are:

-Dr. Kevin Pottie, Lead Coordinator, University of Ottawa, Ottawa, Canada
+Dr. Kevin Pottie, Lead Coordinator, Dalhousie University, Halifax, Canada

 Dr Elie Akl, American University of Beirut, Lebanon